What Is Pancreatic Cancer?

 The exocrine cells and endocrine cells of the pancreas form different types of tumors.
-It’s very important to distinguish between exocrine and endocrine cancers of the pancreas.
+It’s very important to know if the cancer in the pancreas is an exocrine or endocrine cancer.
 They have distinct risk factors and causes, have different signs and symptoms, are diagnosed with different tests, are treated in different ways, and have different outlooks.

 Exocrine pancreatic cancers

 Exocrine cancers are by far the most common type of pancreas cancer.
-If you are told you have pancreatic cancer, it is most likely an exocrine pancreatic cancer.
+If you are told you have pancreatic cancer, it's most likely an exocrine pancreatic cancer.

 Less common types of exocrine cancer: Other, less common exocrine cancers include adenosquamous carcinomas, squamous cell carcinomas, signet ring cell carcinomas, undifferentiated carcinomas, and undifferentiated carcinomas with giant cells.

 Ampullary cancer (carcinoma of the ampulla of Vater): This cancer starts in the ampulla of Vater, which is where the bile duct and pancreatic duct come together and empty into the small intestine.
-Ampullary cancers aren’t technically pancreatic cancers, but they are included here because they are treated very similarly.
+Ampullary cancers aren’t technically pancreatic cancers, but they are included here because they are treated much the same.